-This is the absolute best way to really make the most of leftover roast chicken.
+This is the best way to make the most of leftover or fresh chicken!
 A delicious pie which the whole family will enjoy and even better you can freeze it for a rainy day.
-Whilst this recipe suggests using leftover chicken if you haven't made a roast recently then just switch out the leftovers for our diced chicken breast and add an extra 10 minutes to the cook time.
+Whilst this recipe suggests using leftover chicken if you haven't made a roast recently then just switch out the leftovers for our diced chicken breast and add an extra 10 minutes to the cooking time.

 1 white onion

 2 cloves of garlic

 6 spears of asparagus